RSNA/anonymizer/readme.md

 Download and extract zip file to desired application directory.
 Mount the disk by clicking the Anonymizer_17.*.dmg file where * is the relevant version.
 Drag icon to Applications folder.
+Open a terminal and execute `xattr -rc /Applications/Anonymizer_17.*.app.
 Double click the application icon to execute.
 ### 3. Ubuntu
 Download and extract zip file to desired application directory.